Fire Whip - Gora

 - Handle: Aluminum with silicone grip/insulator.

-Tips for using the flaming whip:
+Directions for using the flaming whip:

-Do not use the whip unlit for training.
+Do not use the unlit whip for training.
 Unlit use will cause premature wear of the Kevlar fibers that make up the whip.

 Do not place the whip on the ground while it is burning.
-If you place it on cement, stone or metal, these surfaces will heat up and the flames will damage the Kevlar.
+If you place it on cement, stone, or metal, these surfaces will heat up, and the flames will damage the Kevlar.

 NetJuggler recommends the use of de-aromatized petroleum (not supplied).
 Most other fuels will damage Kevlar.